gabeg805/Extensible-Login-Manager/README.md

     - On bootup, the login manager shows, but once I enter my password, the screen remains black.
-            * To fix this check the exec command in "Authentication.c" and make sure it's doing what you want.
+            * To fix this check the exec command in 'Authentication.c' and make sure it's doing what you want.
 Also, check the logs!

     - Transparency is not working.